30 Tips for a Wonderful Disneyland Vacation

 Disneyland, it is known to be “the happiest place on earth,” a world where fantasy and excitement can make all your problems disappear (at least for a little while!).
-How could you not be happy seeing all your favorite Disney movies and characters come to life?
-It’s the one place where everyone can feel like a kid again, and thus, both kids and adults alike flock here throughout the year to enjoy the youthful ambiance.
+How could you not be happy seeing all your favorite Disney movies come to life?
+It’s the one place where everyone can feel like a kid again.
+And thus, both kids and adults alike flock here throughout the year to enjoy the youthful ambiance.
 As one of the most visited tourist attractions in the US, you can expect heavy crowds throughout the year.
 Despite the high prices, crazy crowds, and exhausting endless walking, a trip to Disneyland is an incredible experience that will lead you with a lifetime of memories.
 Luckily, there are some tips and tricks to help make your visit even more wonderful & magical.

-30 tips for a wonderful Disneyland vacation
+30 tips for a magical Disneyland vacation

 1. Order tickets online